-If you follow around some singers on social media than you might have noticed that some of them sing while they are running.
+If you follow around some singers on social media then you might have noticed that some of them sing while they are running.
 This technique is also used in some music schools but not a lot of singers actually adopt this style of vocal exercise.
 The problem with singing while running is that it is mostly meant for advanced singers, as doing both of them at the same time takes a lot of self-control and determination.

 Singing while running is extremely beneficial for singers as it clears your airways, expands the lungs, builds stamina, strengthens breathing muscles, is excellent for cardio, aids breath control, helps with posture, helps you lose weight, builds confidence and increases your energy levels.

 This doesn’t mean that beginner singers can not improve their singing while they are running, far from it.
 The truth is that beginner singers will actually notice a much bigger difference in their voice than established singers, and all this by doing a couple of laps around the neighborhood.
-The main reason why not a lot of beginner singers do not practice singing while they are running is because they can barely breathe while they sing.
+The main reason why not a lot of beginner singers practice singing while they are running is that they can barely breathe while they sing.

 Combine their inability to hold a note properly with a cardio exercise like running and you will have an extremely short workout.
 Singers who are used to work out regularly will have an easier time trying this method out, but not all workouts are equal.
-If you are used to lifting heavy weight than running and singing will be a challenge.
-On the other hand, if you are used to doing cardio than singing and running will be definitely easier.
+If you are used to lifting heavy weight then running and singing will be a challenge.
+On the other hand, if you are used to doing cardio then singing and running will be definitely easier.

 If you are new to both singing and running as well then you should take it one step at a time.
-Practice singing and start running a couple of times per week. it will take around 2-3 weeks for your body to adjust to these expertizes and at that point, you can start combining the two.
+Practice singing and start running a couple of times per week.
+It will take around 2-3 weeks for your body to adjust to these and at that point, you can start combining the two.
 If you want to know how working out affects your voice then check out my recent article Does working out change your voice ( Yes!
 But How? ).

 These articles take a long time to write, please consider sharing, it will make this old lady very happy